NITI Aayog launches guide for setting up EV charging points

-New Delhi, Aug 12 (IANS) To enhance the necessary infrastructure to facilitate a rapid transition to electric mobility in the country, the NITI Aayog on Thursday released a handbook to help state governments and local bodies to frame policies and norms towards setting up charging networks for electric vehicles.
+New Delhi: To enhance the necessary infrastructure to facilitate a rapid transition to electric mobility in the country, the NITI Aayog on Thursday released a handbook to help state governments and local bodies to frame policies and norms towards setting up charging networks for electric vehicles.

 Jointly developed by the NITI Aayog, the Power Ministry, the Department of Science and Technology, the Bureau of Energy Efficiency, and the World Resources Institute, India, the handbook provides a systematic and a holistic approach for adoption by implementing authorities and other stakeholders involved in planning, authorisation and execution of electric vehicles charging infrastructure.